Esri/large-network-analysis-tools/README.md

 ## Parallel Calculate Locations tool

-The *Parallel Calculate Locations* tool can be used to more efficient [precalculate network locations](https://pro.arcgis.com/en/pro-app/latest/help/analysis/networks/precalculate-network-locations.htm) for a large dataset when the core Calculate Locations tool is too slow.
-It chunks up the dataset and calculates the network locations in parallel.
+The *Parallel Calculate Locations* tool can be used to efficiently [precalculate network locations](https://pro.arcgis.com/en/pro-app/latest/help/analysis/networks/precalculate-network-locations.htm) for a large dataset by chunking up the input feature class and calculates the network locations in parallel.

 Note: This tool is provided in case the only thing you want to do is calculate network locations for a large dataset.
-If you're going to run the *Solve Large OD Cost Matrix* or *Solve Large Analysis With Known OD Pairs* tools, those tools can automatically precalculate network locations when you run them, and they use the parallelized logic as the *Parallel Calculate Locations* tool.
+If you're going to run the *Solve Large OD Cost Matrix* or *Solve Large Analysis With Known OD Pairs* tools, those tools can automatically precalculate network locations when you run them, and they use the same parallelized logic as the *Parallel Calculate Locations* tool.

 ### Parallel Calculate Locations tool inputs

 The tool inputs are similar to those in the core Calculate Locations tool.
 Please see that tool's [official documentation](https://pro.arcgis.com/en/pro-app/latest/tool-reference/network-analyst/calculate-locations.htm) for more details about some of the parameters.

-- **Input Features** (Python: *Input_Features*) - The point feature class or layer you want to calculate network locations for.
+- **Input Features** (Python: *Input_Features*) - The point feature class or layer whose network locations you want to calculate.
 - **Output Features** (Python: *Output_Features*) - The catalog path to the output feature class.
 Unlike in the core Calculate Locations tool, this tool generates a new feature class instead of merely adding fields to the original.
 A new feature class must be generated during the parallel processing, and as a result, the ObjectIDs may change, so we ask the user to specify an output feature class path instead of overwriting the original.
 We also do this to avoid accidentally deleting the user's original data if the tool errors.
 - **Network Dataset** (Python: *Network_Dataset*) - Network dataset or network dataset layer to use when calculating network locations.
 - **Maximum Features per Chunk** (Python: *Max_Features_Per_Chunk*) - Defines the number of features that will be in each chunk in the parallel processing.